magedevjosh/playground/QA_HANDOFF.md

 - No quota errors occur during normal use
 - Application handles storage errors gracefully if they occur
 - No data corruption

 **Actual Results:** [To be filled]
 **Pass/Fail:** [To be marked]

+---

+#### TC-027: Ineligible User Flow - Device "Other" with Recent Update
+**Priority:** Critical
+**Objective:** Verify ineligibility detection when user selects "I don't see my device" and update < 5 years

+**Preconditions:**
+- Application is loaded
+- No localStorage data exists

+**Steps:**
+1. Navigate to the application URL
+2. On "Currently Using CGM", click "Yes"
+3. Click "Next"
+4. On "Current Device", select "I don't see my device"
+5. Click "Next"
+6. On "Last Device Update", select "0-1 Year"
+7. Click "Next"
+8. Verify you're on "Ineligible for Equipment" step
+9. Verify ineligibility message is displayed
+10. Verify message mentions: not selecting specific device AND less than 5 years
+11. Verify phone number "1-800-555-0123" is displayed
+12. Click phone number link
+13. Verify it opens phone dialer with correct number
+14. Verify only "Back" button is shown (no Next or Complete button)
+15. Repeat test with "1-3 Years" and "3-4 Years" selections

+**Expected Results:**
+- User is routed to ineligibility step
+- Clear message explains why they're ineligible
+- Phone number is clickable (tel: link)
+- Only Back button available
+- Flow terminates at this step (cannot proceed)

+**Actual Results:** [To be filled]
+**Pass/Fail:** [To be marked]

+---

+#### TC-028: Eligibility Edge Cases
+**Priority:** High
+**Objective:** Verify correct eligibility routing for edge cases

+**Preconditions:**
+- Application is loaded
+- No localStorage data exists

+**Steps:**

+**Test Case A: "Other" device with 5+ years (ELIGIBLE)**
+1. Navigate to application
+2. Select "Yes" for Currently Using CGM
+3. Select "I don't see my device" for Current Device
+4. Select "5+ Years" for Last Device Update
+5. Click "Next"
+6. Verify you proceed to "Last Sensors Ordered" (NOT ineligible)

+**Test Case B: Specific device with recent update (ELIGIBLE)**
+7. Click "Start Over"
+8. Select "Yes" for Currently Using CGM
+9. Select "Dexcom G7" for Current Device
+10. Select "0-1 Year" for Last Device Update
+11. Click "Next"
+12. Verify you proceed to "Last Sensors Ordered" (NOT ineligible)

+**Test Case C: User corrects from ineligible state**
+13. Click "Start Over"
+14. Navigate to ineligible state (other device + 0-1 year)
+15. Click "Back" from ineligible step
+16. Change "Last Device Update" to "5+ Years"
+17. Click "Next"
+18. Verify you proceed to "Last Sensors Ordered"
+19. Complete flow successfully

+**Expected Results:**
+- Only users with "other" device AND < 5 years update are ineligible
+- All other combinations allow flow to continue
+- Users can correct their answers and continue

+**Actual Results:** [To be filled]
+**Pass/Fail:** [To be marked]